boralyl/boralyl.github.io/_posts/2020-03-20-nodered-for-automations-in-home-assistant.md

 ### Running Automations on a Schedule

-This wasn't super obvious to me when I frist started using Node-RED, but the way to do this is very simple.
+This wasn't super obvious to me when I first started using Node-RED, but the way to do this is very simple.
 The answer is using an [Inject Node](https://nodered.org/docs/user-guide/nodes#inject).

 [![Inject Node](/assets/images/0010_inject_interval.png)](/assets/images/0010_inject_interval.png)